 7) Russell Brand vs entrenched leadership paradigms!
 In the following video Dr Sarah KcKian of the UK’s Open University argues that how a person shares their journey, the carefulness of thought, the willingness to change, their honesty and truth-telling offer leadership that inspired, challenges and empowers others.
 An explanation of the influence of post-modern leaders like Russell Brand…

-Obversely, if you ace your craft in a way that is way ahead of the curve you may remain unknown and unrecognised until long after your activity and/or lifetime.
+11) If you ace your craft in a way that is way ahead of the curve you may remain unknown and unrecognised until long after your activity and/or lifetime.
 People may begin emulating your lead without knowing that you were the pioneer.
-An example of this would be Carol Kaye – one of the most important musicians in popular music in the C20th.
+An example in the world of music would be Carol Kaye – one of the most influential musicians in popular music in the C20th.
 The video below will tell you why, because the chances are you have listened to her work and the work of all the bassists who have learned from her and copied her, without your ever learning her name.
 If leadership means being ahead of the pack and blazing a new trail, prepare for the possibility that your leadership may be recognised only after you have gone to glory!

-Michael Caine also illustrates a pattern of leadership through longevity.
-In the early 80’s he had decided to retire from acting, turned off by the prospect of no longer playing the romantic or heroic lead.
+12) Michael Caine – In the early 80’s he had decided to retire from acting, turned off by the prospect of no longer playing the romantic or heroic lead.
 He didn’t want to start playing people’s dads!
 So he found something else to do.
 What tempted him back into the limelight by a great script and the prospect of acting opposite Julie Walters in the film adaptation of Educating Rita.
 It showed that Michael Caine still had it.
 But one movie does not make a new career on its own.

-In the pause after Educating Rita some genius decided to film Michael doing something a lot of actors do in between seasons of acting work – giving masterclasses.
+In the pause after Educating Rita some genius decided to film Michael doing something a lot of actors do in between seasons of acting work.
+He was giving a master class.
 Film producers watched Michael’s teaching and realised just how much Michael Caine still had to offer.
 His prior body of work was brought into sharper focus when producers watched Michael passing the baton on, Ironically they emphatically placed the baton back into Michael Caine’s hands in the very concrete form of 35 years’ continual supply of superb screenplays on which he could lavish his talents.
 Talent, availability, longevity and the creation of opportunities; there’s the formula!

 Bob Monkhouse grabbed my attention when he appeared on the BBC radio show In The Psychiatrist’s Chair.
 In that conversation his honesty and self-knowledge won him the admiration and loyalty of a whole new cadre of fans.
 You’ll see that same vulnerability and honesty in this video – and, curiously, In The Psychiatrist’s Chair figures in another great’s story – Mike Yarwood – who makes a poignant guest appearance here.
 This video shows Bob’s final performance, when he was terminally ill, only months before he died.
 If people can see you know what you’re doing, they cannot help but respect that and will imbibe something of your contribution, want to or not.
 I think this is what we see Bob enjoying here – passing the baton on…